LedgerHQ/ledgerjs/packages/react-native-hw-transport-ble/README.md

 #### observeState

-TODO could add this concept in all transports observe event with { available: bool, type: string } // available is generic, type is specific an event is emit once and then listened
+TODO could add this concept in all transports observe event with { available: bool, string } // available is generic, type is specific an event is emit once and then listened

 ##### Parameters